Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / Pro $7.99 per month / Pro+ $15.99 per month

 Feedly is one of the most popular news apps out there.
 It’s an RSS reader.
 That means you can pull from a variety of sites and sources.
 The goal is to build your news network from places that you trust.
 It integrates with Facebook, IFTTT, Twitter, Evernote, OneNote, Pinterest, LinkedIn, and others.
-Additionally, you can access your feed on your mobile phone or your computer with their website.
+Additionally, you can access your feed on your mobile phone or your computer through their website.
 It’s a rock-solid option with over 40 million feeds in total.
 The only downside is the advertising.
 It’s a little heavy unless you pay the subscription price.

 Price: Free